From Activism to Agriculture: One Mother’s Path to Safety and Self‑Reliance

 In the shadow of conflict and forced displacement, the path forward can feel impossible.
 Yet along the Thailand–Myanmar border, families like Ei Ei Khin’s are finding safety, stability and the chance to rebuild their lives.

-Ei Ei Khin found refuge through CWS’s partnership with the New Myanmar Foundation, which provides safe shelter and essential assistance to people forced from their homes.
-She and her son lived in an NMF-supported safe house for six months, where they had consistent access to secure accommodation and basic necessities.
+Ei Ei Khin found refuge through CWS’s partnership with Blossom Future, a local refugee-led organization, which provides safe shelter and essential assistance to people forced from their homes.
+There, she and her son received food and other essentials, and Ei Ei Khin even later received job training courses to begin planning her next steps.

 For families fleeing persecution, timely generosity can be the difference between fear and stability.
 In this safe environment, Ei Ei Khin was finally able to recover from uncertainty and begin imagining a future beyond survival.